 For more information regarding the security of your information, review our security statement.

 18 Call Recording

 There may be occasions when video calls are recorded such as during video presentation.
-Participants are informed of the recording taking place (via both audio and video when they join Zoom meetings) and have the option to object to the recording or leave the meeting.
+Participants are informed of the recording taking place (either via audio and video notifications when they join video conference meetings) and have the option to object to the recording or leave the meeting.